How to Prepare for Death in the Digital Age

 Keep Your Login Credentials Organized

 Most of our online profiles and accounts will continue on after we die.
 You can ask your beneficiary to manage, disable or delete most of those accounts after you die if you give them the corresponding login information.
-You can make things easier for everyone involved if you start compiling all of your information on spreadsheet or a Google doc.
+You can make things easier for everyone involved if you start compiling all of your information on a spreadsheet or a Google doc.
 This might include anything from your Facebook logins to a list of credit cards you carry.

 Purchase Life Insurance

-Setting up a life insurance policy is a great way to leave something behind for your loved ones.
+Setting up a life insurance policy is a great way to leave something behind for your loved ones and preparing for death.
 That money can be used for your children’s education, the mortgage on the family house, any outstanding medical bills, funeral expenses and so much more.
 If your loved ones need to take time off work, they can use the death benefit to keep the lights on while they take care of your last wishes.

-Premiums increase with age, so now is the time to apply for your life insurance policy.
+Once again, we recommend having more than one beneficiary and always take the time to update your designation if life events require it.Premiums increase with age, so now is the time to apply for your life insurance policy.
 Browse dozens of quotes from top-rated companies at LifeInsure.com.